Headache Relief Games: 9 Calming Picks for Pain-Free Play

 #What Makes a Game Headache-Friendly

-Three traits showed up in every game that did not make our headaches worse: no time pressure, soft and consistent color palettes, and the ability to pause without consequence.
+Three traits tend to define games that are least likely to make headaches worse: no time pressure, soft and consistent color palettes, and the ability to pause without consequence.
 Turn-based combat, autosave, and adjustable visual effects are the practical features to look for in store pages and reviews.

 Turn things down.
-Camera shake, motion blur, chromatic aberration, and bloom are the four we disable first.
+Camera shake, motion blur, chromatic aberration, and bloom are the four settings worth disabling first.

 If a game offers a “reduced motion” or “photosensitive” preset, use it on day one, not after symptoms start.
 Apple’s accessibility documentation confirms that Reduce Motion on iOS and iPadOS trims animation effects across the system, which carries into many compatible games.

 Finally, watch the audio.
 Headphones at high volume can drive tension headaches even when the visuals are calm.
-We kept the master volume around half and used the headset’s automatic volume limiter throughout testing.
+Keep the master volume around half and use a headset with an automatic volume limiter.

-These are the picks that earned their spot through actual play during headache-prone weeks, not just because the box art looked calming.
+These picks earn their spot through calm pacing and soft visuals, not just because the box art looks soothing.

 #Cozy Sims and Life Games

 - Stardew Valley (official site).
 Pixel art, no time-of-day urgency outside seasonal milestones, and a chiptune soundtrack that never spikes.
-We logged six evenings of an hour each without a single tension flare.
+Hour-long evening sessions rarely trigger a tension flare.
 If you want to squeeze more battery out of a Switch session, our guide on how to get Stardew Valley battery packs quickly covers the in-game mechanic.

 - Animal Crossing: New Horizons (official site).
 Pastel palette, real-time day cycle, and zero combat.
 Nintendo’s accessibility guidance for Switch notes the system supports reduced motion and brightness presets that help here.

 - My Time at Portia (official site).
 Bright but not garish, with optional combat and craftable everything.
-We treated it like a low-stakes farming sim and skipped the tougher dungeons during flare-ups.
+It plays well as a low-stakes farming sim if you skip the tougher dungeons during flare-ups.

 #Puzzle and Strategy Games Without a Clock

 - Slay the Spire (official site).
 Turn-based deck building.
-You can sit on a single combat decision for ten minutes if you want, and we sometimes did.
+You can sit on a single combat decision for ten minutes if you want.
 Zero camera movement.

 - Inkbound (official site).
 Turn-based roguelike with adjustable particle effects.
 Disable the screen flash on critical hits before you start; the developers expose the toggle in the accessibility menu.